 Then you have to practice a lot.
 But you’ll learn faster than you could without coding studies.
 The book can only tell you how to practice.

 Don’t buy the book if you’re not planning to do the exercises.

 If you do the exercises and you don’t improve rapidly, you should ask for a full refund.
 I sell through Gumroad, which makes refunds quite easy, and I’m happy to do it.
 If you don’t improve, I don’t want your money.

 If you can write basic code in a language of your choice, the book isn’t too advanced for you.
-It’s not likely to be too simple for you — I use this technique with great success and I’ve been a professional programmer for over 20 years.
+It’s not likely to be too simple for you — I use this technique with great success and I’ve been a professional programmer for around 30 years.

 The code samples are in Ruby.
 If looking at Ruby makes you itch, the book may not be right for you.
-The Ruby code is not particularly complicated.
+But the Ruby code is not particularly complicated.